 What About Perplexity's Brand?

 Perplexity has the strongest consumer brand of any search-answer product.
 For B2C apps where users recognize "powered by Perplexity," that brand has value beyond the technical merits.
-For B2B apps, infrastructure, agent workflows, and internal tools, brand value approaches zero and the BYOK economics dominate.
+For B2B apps, infrastructure, agent workflows, and internal tools, brand value approaches zero and the capped, no-markup credit economics dominate.

 The Real Question Behind All of This

 "Search-answer" is a feature that used to be a product.
 By 2027, it'll be a checkbox on every search API.
-The decision in 2026 is: who do you want to own your LLM dependency?
+The decision in 2026 is: how transparent and portable is your LLM dependency?

-- Tavily / Exa / Perplexity: the API vendor owns it (model choice opaque, pricing locked).
+- Tavily / Exa / Perplexity: the API vendor owns it (model choice opaque, pricing locked, no self-host).

-If you're building infrastructure that needs to last past a single funding round, owning the LLM dependency is the safer bet.
+If you're building infrastructure that needs to last past a single funding round, a transparent, self-hostable pipeline is the safer bet.